How does automatic waitlisting work?

 Is there a limit to the number of waitlists to which students may add their names?

-Yes, students may sign up for two waitlists during the first round of waitlist registration and two more during the second round, for a total of four.
-Waitlist registrations in excess of those limits will be removed.
-A student who wishes to add additional waitlist(s) after previously signing up for four others should first drop one or more of the earlier waitlists.
+Yes, students may sign up for a maximum of four waitlists during waitlist registration.
+Those who add their name to more than four waitlists will be removed from lists after the fourth.
+Student who wish to add additional waitlist(s) after previously signing up for four others should first drop one or more of the earlier waitlists.

 What if students waitlist a class and later decide that they are no longer interested?